wds4/DCoSL/dips/conceptGraph/examples/relationshipTypes/IS_A_SUBSET_OF.md

 `IS_A_SUBSET_OF` connects wordType to wordType and is not part of a class thread.
 It can be useful to establish `IS_A_SUBSET_OF` if the relevant wordTypes have been created byt the coresponding superset nodes have not yet been established.

+Example, the following two relationships mean essentially the same thing, and either one can be derived from the other:
+- [ dogs isASubsetOf animals ] connects superset to superset
+- [ dog IS_A_SUBSET_OF animal ] connects wordType to wordType

 ```json
 {
   "wordData": {